Kurento/kurento/source/tutorials/java/tutorial-1-helloworld.rst

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%
-Java Tutorial 1 - Hello World
+Java Tutorial 1 - Hello world
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 This web application has been designed to introduce the principles of